ArduPilot/ardupilot_wiki/common/source/docs/common-gremsy-pixyu-gimbal.rst

 - :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` to "115" for 115200 bps.
 "SERIAL2" can be replaced with another serial port (i.e. SERIAL1) depending upon the physical connection
 - :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` to 2 for "MAVLink2"
 - :ref:`SERIAL2_OPTIONS <SERIAL2_OPTIONS>` to 1024 for "Don't forward mavlink to/from"
+- Optionally set :ref:`RC9_OPTION <RC9_OPTION>` to 163 for "Mount Lock" to allow the pilot to switch between "lock" and "follow" modes during "RC Targetting".
+Note "RC9" can be replaced with any RC input channel

 Configuring the Gimbal
 ----------------------